huertanix/txtvote/README.md

 txtvote
 =======
-SMS Shortcodes and plain old phone numbers can be used for interacting with your users beyond blasting them messages.
+SMS Shortcodes and plain old phone numbers can be used for interacting with your users beyond blasting them with one-way messages.
 This application is a complete example on a working system for this in Rails.
 It utilizes the Twilio API to handle and record incoming votes while including required flows for shortcodes, utilizing a standard US phone number to handle folks that can't use shortcodes (e.g. some MetroPCS, Verizon, and foreign cell provider customers).
 This demo will be featured and discussed at length at [Twiliocon 2012](http://www.twilio.com/conference).
 See you in San Francisco!

 Usage
 -----